jagotu/BACIL/thesis_text/thesis_text.md

 * generics
 * casting and type checks
 * general arrays - only SZArrays (single dimensional, zero-based array) are supported
-* unboxing
 * operations requiring 64-bit unsigned integers
-* custom valuetype structures
+* unmanaged pointers and localloc

 To validate the proper implementation of instructions, we used [.NET's CodeGenBringUpTests](https://github.com/dotnet/runtime/tree/main/src/tests/JIT/CodeGenBringUpTests).
 According to [the documentation](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/jit/porting-ryujit.md), they are the recommended test suit to target when porting RyuJIT (.NET's JIT engine) to a new platform: